talhauzair-28/TSL-RFID-Bluetooth-Demo-Project/README.md

 	    include ':Rfid.AsciiProtocol-Library'

 iii.
+Add a dependency for the DeviceListActivity project to the build.gradle file for the project:

+        dependencies {
+		//...
+		implementation project(':Rfid.AsciiProtocol-Library')
+	    }

+iv.
 Run a Gradle Sync

-iv.
+v.
 The included Javadoc documentation can be associated with the library using the _Project _view.

-v.
+vi.
 Expand the 'External Libraries'

-vi.
+vii.
 Right-click the 'Gradle:artifacts:Rfid.AsciiProtocol-Library' item.

-vii.
+viii.
 Open the 'Library properties'

-viii.
+ix.
 Click the green +

-ix.
+x.
 Navigate to the 'Rfid.AsciiProtocol-Library/doc' folder and click 'OK'

-x.
+xi.
 Run a Gradle Sync

 ## 3- Use the DeviceListActivity
 i.
 Copy the DeviceList project source to the target project's root folder.